 4. For those who want to be even more deeply involved, we’ll be convening a Governance Working Group that will discuss numerous governance issues in a deep and ongoing way.
 Each week, the Storecoin team will post an update to the working group and publicly sharing key issues flagged last week, proposed discussions and changes and more.

 5. After the Peer Review Process has been completed, the Storecoin team, working in conjunction with the Governance Working Group, will take the updated thinking and turn it into a draft Charter, which will have its own peer review process and be ratified at a governance convention next Spring.

 6. After the Peer Review Process has been completed, the Storecoin team, working in conjunction with the Governance Working Group, will take the updated thinking and turn it into a draft Charter.

 So, what happens from there?
-In May 2019, Storecoin will host its first GovCon in San Francisco.
+In the near future, Storecoin will host its first GovCon in San Francisco.
 Research papers will be accepted to extend ideas for the protocol across Governance, Economics, Security, Consensus and more.
 These papers will serve as the foundation for the first set of proposed changes to Storecoin.

 You, our Storecoin community, are an essential part of this process.
 Here’s how you can contribute:

 1. Pay attention to storecoin.com/govreview - This where we’ll link to everything connected with the Peer Review Process and Governance Working Group.

 2. Review and comment on the Governance Working paper - shared here as a public Google doc.
 You can send in questions by emailing [email protected]